Siddharth Bhat

 show x = show (countFinSet x)

-We can use the same mechanism to encode Vector n a
+We can use the same mechanism to encode Vector n a, a vector

 data Vector (n :: NAT) (a :: *) where